openrelayxyz/plugeth-utils/docs/types.rst

 Tracers rely on historic data recompiled after execution to give insight into a transaction.

-**placeholder for eventual discusion of LiveTracers**

 Subscriptions
 -------------

 Subscriptions provide real time notification of data from the EVM as it processes transactions.

 ..
 NOTE:: Plugins are not limited to a singular functionality and can be customized to operate as hybrids of the above.
 See `blockupdates`_ as an example.

-.. todo:: Austin: I don't love this page.
-The informations is too
-          shallow.

-          Reply: I'd be inclined to add links out to the tutorial page for each of the types.
-I think it's useful to have brief descriptions of each type in one place, but putting each of the tutorials all on one page is a bit much.
-It might also be a good idea to link to real plugins that exemplify each type, though we won't have one of each type yet.

 .. _blockupdates: https://github.com/openrelayxyz/plugeth-plugins/tree/master/packages/blockupdates